Lima Memorial Health System Logo

 This test is often done to diagnose nutritional problems, kidney disease or liver disease.

-If total protein is abnormal, you will need to have more tests to look for the exact cause of the problem.
+If total protein is abnormal, you may need more tests to look for the exact cause of the problem.

 Normal Results